 This identification can be performed using JavaScript functions or condition elements that check the control's properties and determine the test object class that should represent it.
 To improve performance, define the identification elements in such a way that JavaScript function calls are avoided as much as possible.

-You provide information enabling QuickTest to identify which test object class to use for the different controls in the Controls\CommonIdentification element in the toolkit configuration file, or in the Control\Identification element.
+You provide information enabling QuickTest to identify which test object class to use for the different controls in the Controls\Commonldentification element in the toolkit configuration file, or in the Control\Identification element.
 In these elements you can define the following:

 - ➤ A set of conditions per test object class.
-When QuickTest handles each control, QuickTest checks the control's HTML properties against the conditions you define in each Control element, and locates the first one whose conditions the control meets. - One JavaScript identification function for the whole toolkit.
-When QuickTest handles each control, QuickTest calls this function, which checks the control's properties and returns the appropriate test object class. - ➤ A JavaScript identification function per test object class.
-When QuickTest handles each control, QuickTest calls each of these JavaScript functions, in the order in which the test objects are defined in the toolkit configuration file.
-Each function checks whether the test object class for which it is defined should represent the control.
-QuickTest uses the first test object class whose function returns true.
+When QuickTest handles each control, QuickTest checks the control's HTML properties against the conditions you define in each Control element, and locates the first one whose conditions the control meets. - ➤ One JavaScript identification function for the whole toolkit.
+When QuickTest handles each control, QuickTest calls this function, which checks the control's properties and returns the name of the appropriate test object class.